People love their diet soda these days, so it’s no surprise they want to keep drinking it while they fast.

 Lemons water is ok as well, as long as you don’t overdo it.

-And if you really want something sweet, stevia (including Zevia soda) is among the better options.
+Lastly, if you really want something sweet, stevia (including Zevia soda) is among the better options.
 But be cautious – any sweetener can potentially cause cravings.

 Conclusion – Does Diet Soda Break a Fast?